MarianStelianCraciun/rotrust/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a PROPRIETARY AND CONFIDENTIAL LICENSE.
+Only the repository owner has the right to use this software - see the LICENSE file for details.

 ## Contact